wiltruong/portfolio_v1/_posts/xx-xx-xx-pressstart.md

 <br>

-<b>For this Adobe Creative Jam, our app prototype made it to the finalist stage (<a href="https://assets.adobe.com/public/b7e508d5-10e4-4af1-7450-be3ced472a1d">here</a>), among 700 students across the US, UK, and Canada.</b>
+<b>Our app prototype made it to the finalist stage (<a href="https://assets.adobe.com/public/b7e508d5-10e4-4af1-7450-be3ced472a1d">here</a>), among 700 students across the US, UK, and Canada.</b>

 <br>